 With collaboration tools, your marketing, sales, and service teams work more efficiently together.
 Employees from different teams access the same detailed contact information.
 Teams can share files and assign tasks to each other.

 Some CRMs also have built-in tools for communicating with your clients.
 You can use EngageBay to send emails to customers within the CRM.
+When providing customer support through a customer support workflow, this data can be stored in the support ticket for later reference.
 This makes it easier for small businesses to access critical data during customer conversations.

 Tools like Monday.com even have built-in task management environments.
 This makes it easy to track what employees are doing and keeps staff on the same page.
 Having a list of employees in your CRM makes it easy to send employee newsletters too.